 Operating Room Technician Certification and Diploma Program Info

-Surgical technology programs are available through hospitals, vocational schools and community colleges.
-They take approximately one year to complete and are offered as certificate or diploma programs.
-Applicants become familiar with operating room equipment and procedures.
+Surgical technology certificate or diploma programs are available through hospitals, vocational schools and community colleges and take approximately one year to complete.
+Applicants - who should be graduates of a high school program and pass a background check - become familiar with operating room equipment and procedures.
 In addition to classroom work, they typically include a clinical element.
+Graduates have the option to pursue certification in the field for personal advancement and/or to seek more job offers.

 Aspiring operating room technicians must have a high school diploma or GED for admission.
 Applicants must also submit to a criminal background check and drug screening.